April 8, 2026

 4 min read

 What does it actually feel like to believe in the long game while living through the silence?
-This essay explores the daily cost of showing up when no one is noticing.
+A look at the daily cost of showing up when no one is noticing.

 3 min read